MethodAtlas

 Read the analysis below carefully and identify the errors.

 An education researcher uses a causal forest with observational data (n = 12,000) to estimate heterogeneous effects of school vouchers on test scores.
 She propensity-score adjusts for 20 covariates including family income, parental education, and prior test scores.
 She reports: "The causal forest finds that low-income students benefit most (CATE = 0.4 SD) while high-income students show zero effect (CATE = 0.01 SD).
-This supports targeting vouchers to low-income families."
+This finding supports targeting vouchers to low-income families."
 She uses honesty = FALSE because "the sample within income subgroups is small and we need all data for precision."

 Select all errors you can find: